gutmensch/docker-dmarc-report/README.md

 dmarcts report parser: 2018-03-31

 ## Sample docker compose / Environment variables
 The variables should be self-explanatory.
+Make sure to create the DB and IMAP folders before the cron job runs!
 ```
 dmarc-report:
   image: "gutmensch/dmarc-report:latest"